 The DMI_14 screen will open.
-In this testing, no leading digits are to be deleted, therefore, enter 0 for the Number of leading digits to be deleted field and select NPA (Numbering Plan Area) for the Call Type to be used by the manipulated digits and then click on Submit button as shown in Figure 38.
+In this testing, it is not supposed to delete any number of leading digits, therefore enter 0 for the Number of leading digits to be deleted field and select NPA (Numbering Plan Area) for the Call Type to be used by the manipulated digits and then click on Submit button as shown in Figure 38.